 The standard NFAC configuration for closed-circuit operations is shown in Fig. 2.
-Vane Sets 4 and 7 are closed, forcing the air to complete the circuit, as required for high-speed operations with the 40- by 80-foot test section ("40x80 mode").
+Vane Sets 4 and 7 are closed, forcing the air to complete the circuit, as required for high-speed operations with the 40- by 80-foot test section (40x80 mode).

-Normally, use of the 80- by 120-foot test section requires Vane Sets 4 and 7 to be open, and Vane Set 3 closed, effectively blocking flow through the 40x80 test section ("80x120 mode").
+Normally, use of the 80- by 120-foot test section (80x120 mode) requires Vane Sets 4 and 7 to be open, and Vane Set 3 closed, effectively blocking flow through the 40x80 test section.
 A variant of this configuration was used for several runs, with Vane Set 3 fully or partially open to allow flow through the 40x80 test section while minimizing flow around the entire circuit (Fig. 3).
-Although this configuration is inefficient, it allows the TTR to be oriented in the reverse direction.
-For testing rotors in vertical climb, the inefficiency is beneficial because it minimizes the freestream velocity, thereby more closely simulating hover.
+This configuration is inefficient, but allows the TTR to be oriented in the reverse direction.
+For testing rotors in low-speed vertical climb, the inefficiency is beneficial because the free-stream velocity is reduced.

-The 1988 test of the JVX rotor used a different NFAC configuration, with the rotor at 180-deg yaw, Vane Set 7 (the main exhaust) open, Vane Set 3 closed (all but one panel), and the test-section overhead doors open (Ref.
-12).
+The 1988 test of the JVX rotor used a unique NFAC configuration, with the rotor at 180-deg yaw, Vane Set 7 (the main exhaust) open, Vane Set 3 closed (all but one panel), and the test-section overhead doors open (Ref.
+13).
 The overhead opening spanned 49 by 78.5 feet: a larger area than the 40x80 cross section.
 Safety requirements precluded use of this configuration for TTR testing.
-Furthermore, the JVX NFAC test had a semi-span wing installed behind the rotor, and the rotor was pitched 2.5 deg from horizontal to simulate the outboard cant angle on the aircraft (equivalent to 2.5 deg TTR yaw).
-The TTR/699 test was much more comprehensive and more closely represented a pure isolated rotor.